anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   is replaced by enrollment protocols that support end-to-end authentication of the pledge to the RA, such as Lightweight CMP (see LCMPP).

+CA certs request:
+: message requesting CA certificates

+CA certs response:
+: message providing the answer to a CA certs request

+certificate confirm:
+: message stating to the backend PKI that the requester of a certificate received the new certificate and accepted it

+certification request:
+: message requesting a certificate with proof of identity

+certification response:
+: message providing the answer to a certification request

 CMP:
 : Certificate Management Protocol {{RFC9480}}